13 Reasons for Yellow Leaves on Peace Lily and How to Fix Them

 Peace Lily, Spathiphyllum wallisii

-Consistently watering Peace Lily with too cold water will cause plant shock in this tropical plant and lead to reduced growth, yellowing leaves and eventual death of the plant.
+Consistently watering your Peace Lily with too cold water will cause cold shock for this tropical plant.
+This will lead to reduced growth, yellowing, browning, leaf fall and eventual death of the plant.

 Peace Lily is sensitive to salts and chemicals dissolved in water and respond with brown leaf tips, yellowing and death of the plant.